idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - With the Civil War raging, necromancers have an abundance of unclaimed corpses.
 Filthy thrice-cursed!
 - So many orphans left to fend for themselves.
 I wish I could do more to help them.
 - Stars above, I wish the Vigilants would refrain on hunting real dangers instead of me.
-- I understand the fervor of the first Vigilants, shortly after the Oblivion Crisis.
+- I understand the fervour of the first Vigilants, shortly after the Oblivion Crisis.
 But these children do not know what they are talking about.
 - Vigilants... hunting the vampire who hunts down other vampires.
 Stendarr have mercy with them...
 - Trinimac, another Vigilant?
 - Wait - did you hear that?